The Dana Suesse Project

 Dana Suesse came to Fort Worth in 1936 to do the music for a show called Casa Mañana.
 The city of Dallas had been named the official site of the 1937 Texas Centennial celebration, and not to be undone, Amon Carter hired Broadway producer Billy Rose to mount a bigger Fort Worth Frontier Centennial Fiesta.
 The city spent $3 million on a new dinner theater built to seat 4,000.
 It held the largest rotating stage in the world, surrounded by a moat that shot jets of water high into the air.
 The city spent another $750,000 on the production itself, hiring hundreds of locals for the dance numbers.
 From New York, Rose summoned Paul Whiteman, dancer Sally Rand, director John Murray Anderson and Dana Suesse to put on a show that was talked about for decades.

-Fort Worth Civic Orchestra is proud to re-introduce the music of Dana Suesse to our community at our May 2023 concert.
+Fort Worth Civic Orchestra is proud to re-introduce the music and the story of Dana Suesse to our community.
 She was a musical pioneer who came to Fort Worth at an important moment in the city’s history.

 Dana Suesse (née Nadine Dana Suess) was born into a lively era in music and entertainment in Kansas City, Missouri, on December 3, 1909.
 She demonstrated an early affinity for music, dance and poetry.
 When young Dana grew too tall for ballet, piano lessons were begun with Kansas City teacher Gertrude Concannon.
 As a child, she toured the Midwest vaudeville circuits in an act centered on dancing and piano playing.
 During the recital, she would ask the audience for a theme and then weave it into something of her own.
 Her first solo piano recital was in Drexel Hall, Kansas City on June 29, 1919.
 The seeds of orchestration may have been planted during her year of organ studies with Hans Feil, who presented Dana in an organ recital on December 17, 1922.